Harmonia: Algorithm-Hardware Co-Design for Memory- and Compute-Efficient BFP-based LLM Inference: Evaluation

 \subsection{Experimental Setup}

 \textbf{Software Implementation:} We implement our proposed algorithm using PyTorch and Hugging Face libraries.
 The activation quantization (BFP) is implemented with the proposed Harmonia framework and the weight quantization (INT) is realized with the Omniquant \cite{shao2023omniquant} framework.
-To demonstrate its effectiveness and generality, we benchmark three representative families of open-source LLMs: OPT \cite{zhang2022opt}, Llama \cite{touvron2023llama}, and Mistral \cite{jiang2023clip}, covering both pretrained models (e.g., OPT-6.7B) and instruction fine-tuned models (e.g., Llama-3.1-8B-Instruct).
-For pretrained models, we report zero-shot perplexity (PPL) on WikiText2 \cite{merity2016pointer}.
+The offline scaling factors are learned on the WikiText2 \cite{merity2016pointer} calibration set by minimizing the BFP-conversion-aware reconstruction error using a straight-through estimator (STE).
+To demonstrate effectiveness and generality, we benchmark three representative families of open-source LLMs: OPT \cite{zhang2022opt}, Llama \cite{touvron2023llama}, and Mistral \cite{jiang2023clip}, covering both pretrained models (e.g., OPT-6.7B) and instruction fine-tuned models (e.g., Llama-3.1-8B-Instruct).
+For pretrained models, we report zero-shot perplexity (PPL) on WikiText2.
 For instruction fine-tuned models, we evaluate on various tasks from LongBench \cite{bai2024longbench}, including summarization, few-shot learning, document question answering, and code completion.
+All experiments are conducted on an RTX 4090 GPU using the official LongBench evaluation settings, which are consistently applied to all evaluated methods.

 \textbf{Algorithm Baselines:} We compare our algorithm against strong baselines that employ either quantization schemes or BFP-based conversion approaches.
 For PPL evaluation on WikiText2, we consider: (a) Omniquant \cite{shao2023omniquant}, an algorithm that quantizes weights to 4 bits with a group size of 128 while keeping activations in FP16 format. (b) Tender \cite{lee2024tender}, an accelerator that adopts offline activation quantization. (c) M-ANT \cite{hu2025m}, an accelerator utilizing online group-wise activation quantization. (d) FIGNA \cite{jang2024figna}, a hardware framework which enhances numerical accuracy via BFP conversion with extended mantissa precision. (e) Anda \cite{fang2025anda}, an accelerator supporting variable mantissa lengths under BFP-based scheme.